Tinkerforge/doc/en/source/Hardware/Bricks/DC_Brick.rst

 * Controls one brushed DC motor with max. **28V** and **5A** (peak) over USB
 * API for many programming languages available
 * Direction, velocity and acceleration controllable
-* Extendable by two connectable Bricklets
+* Extendable via two Bricklets ports
-* Configurable overtemperature and overcurrent events
+* Configurable overtemperature and overcurrent callbacks

 Description